 Some of the information below has been adapted from Living Reality by Dr. Bibiji Inderjit Kaur.
 You may also refer to our blog for many articles about Sikh history

 The Ten Sikh Gurus

-From the late 15th century to the beginning of the 18th century, ten successive Masters consciously channeled and acknowledged the power of the Shabad Guru.
-These Masters, who would come to be known as the ten Sikh Gurus, lived, travelled and taught in what is now India and Pakistan.
+From the late 15th century to the beginning of the 18th century, ten successive Gurus consciously channeled and acknowledged the power of the Shabad Guru.
+These Gurus lived, travelled and taught in what is now India and Pakistan.
 Their lives spanned a period of 239 years.
 They revolutionized the spiritual, social, economic and political life of their time.

 All ten of the Sikh Gurus clearly stated that they were human beings.
 They were simply blessed with the capacity to hear, channel and share the Sound of that Universal Teacher for others to hear.